 Pneumonitis is a serious lung condition that can be life-threatening.
 Symptoms include difficulty breathing, coughing up blood, and feeling like your chest is on fire.
 If you develop any of these symptoms after mowing your lawn, seek medical attention immediately.

-If you’re unlucky enough to inhale poison ivy dust, you can expect a whole host of unpleasant symptoms.
+Hopefully, you’re unlucky enough to inhale poison ivy dust.
+You can expect a whole host of unpleasant symptoms.
 The first thing you’ll notice is an itchy sensation in your nose and throat.
 This will be followed by sneezing, coughing, and watery eyes.

 You may also experience difficulty breathing, as the swelling from the irritation can cause your airways to narrow.
 In severe cases, you may go into anaphylactic shock and need emergency medical treatment.
 So if you see someone kicking up a cloud of poison ivy dust, it’s best to steer clear!